Voatz: 2020 U.S. Presidential Election (Utah)

-2018 West Virginia
+2018 U.S. Mid-Term Election (West Virginia)

 From March to May 2018, West Virginia implemented a temporary mobile voting solution for a series of pilot studies that recorded votes for deployed members of the military.
 Core functionalities included, but were not limited to, the ability to spoil a ballot, post-election audits, and automatic "tabulatable" audits.
 In order to run the applications, Voatz implemented minimum software and hardware requirements for participants. iPhone users needed to own an iPhone 5s or later with iOS 10+.
 Android users required a functioning Android OS version 6+ with KNOX support.